Nekmo/amazon-dash/README.rst

 When the **url execution method** is used, the following options are available.

-* **method** HTTP method.
+* **method**: HTTP method.
 By default GET.
-* **content-type** (*) HTTP Content-Type Header.
+* **content-type** (*): HTTP Content-Type Header.
 Only available if Body is defined.
 If body is defined, default is form.
-* **body** Request payload.
+* **body**: Request payload.
 Only if the method is POST/PUT/PATCH.
 In json or form mode, the content must be a valid json.
 It is recommended to use single quotes before and after content in json.

 (*) Content type aliases: `form = application/x-www-form-urlencoded`. `json = application/json`. `plain = text/plain`.